apple/swift-algorithms/Sources/Algorithms/Documentation.docc/Chunking.md

-# Chunked
+# Chunking

-Break collections into consecutive chunks by length or based on closure-based logic.
+Break collections into consecutive chunks by length, count, or based on closure-based logic.

 ## Overview